Best Succulents To Put In Terrarium

 …such as swamps, streams, or cloud forests.

-…creeping tropical vines like the String of Turtles thrive in terrariums.
+Mosses and ferns and creeping tropical vines like the String of Turtles thrive in terrariums.

 Open terrariums are ideal for species that prefer humidity…

-…but also require some air flow.
+…but also require some air circulation.

 Many aroid plants, such as Anthuriums and Monsteras, thrive in this type of environment.